Ozmah/rigged/README.md

 3. **You're ready!** - Start running raffles immediately

 ### Running a Raffle
-1. **Keyword** - First add the keyword you want chat to write
+1. **Set keyword** - Enter the word or phrase participants need to type
+2. **Configure options** - Use advanced settings to exclude certain user types or give extra tickets
-2. **Start capturing** - Click "Start Raffle" when you're ready to begin
+3. **Start raffle** - Click "Start Raffle" to begin capturing chat messages
-3. **Let viewers participate** - Anyone who chats and writes the keyword during this period is automatically entered
+4. **Monitor participation** - Watch real-time messages and participant count
-4. **Stop and prepare** - Click "Next step!" to stop capturing and get ready to select the winner
+5. **Prepare winners** - Click "Rig Raffle" to stop capturing and prepare for winner selection
-5. **Pick a winner** - Press "Pick a winner!" to select the first winner, the button allows you to pick more winners
-6. **Export if needed** - Save the complete participant list and results (🛠️ almost there)
+6. **Select winners** - Click "Execute Raffle" to randomly select and announce winners
+7. **Reset for next round** - Clear participants or adjust settings for another raffle

 ### Tips for Success
 - **Announce clearly** when raffles start and end
-- **Set clear rules** about participation (one message = one entry, etc.)
+- **Set clear rules** about participation and eligibility
-- **Use multiple rounds** 👷 it's planned to add "discarded" to add excitement to the raffle
-- **Export results** to verify fairness if questioned (👷 you know...)
+- **Use advanced options** to customize raffles for your community
+- **Test settings** with the built-in message generator before going live
+- **Switch channels** if you moderate multiple streams and want to run raffles there

 ## ⚙️ Configuration